DaPikk/Ko7-Email/README.md

 NB!
 If swiftmailer is not included in the vendor folder, download proper swiftmailer version as per composer.json:
 "swiftmailer/swiftmailer": "^6.0"
+NB!
+"Swift Mailer" will stop being maintained at the end of November 2021.

 Well done!